 14. Remember to say thank you.
 Tell your spouse thank you for the things that they do.

 15. Touch.
 Don’t forget to give your spouse a loving touch here and there.
 Sometimes life flies by and you can’t remember the last time you gave your spouse a hug or a kiss.
+In case you have settled abroad without your partner, the distance could elevate these differences.
+It might be time you consider bringing them near you.
+Look at the requirements of New Zealand, Australia, or a uk settlement and spouse visa and get your loved one closer to you, physically.

 16. Don’t lose the spark.
 Your spouse may not be the same person you knew before.
 Some of the same things may spark your interest but it’s always fun to find something new.